Scan Science and Technology

 The Experts below are selected from a list of 5328 Experts worldwide ranked by ideXlab platform

-Emmanuel J P Douzery – 1st expert on this subject based on the ideXlab platform
+Emmanuel J P Douzery – One of the best experts on this subject based on the ideXlab platform.

 What is a Suiforme (Artiodactyla)?: Contribution of Cranioskeletal and Mitochondrial DNA DataMolecular Phylogenetics and Evolution, 1998Co-Authors: Claudine Montgelard, Stephane Ducrocq, Emmanuel J P DouzeryAbstract: